National Environmental Standards for Plantation Forestry

 An NES prevails over district or regional plan rules except where the NES-PF specifically allows more stringent plan rules.

-- NES-PF regulations – NZ Legislation website
+NES-PF Regulations – NZ Legislation

-Objectives of the NES-PF
+Objectives of the NES-CF

-The NES-PF objectives are to:
+The NES-CF objectives are to:

-The objectives are achieved through a single set of regulations under the RMA that apply to foresters throughout New Zealand.
+The objectives are achieved through a single set of regulations under the RMA that apply to commercial foresters throughout New Zealand.

-How the NES-PF works
+How the NES-CF works

 - afforestation (planting new forest)